dcc-cc3002/final-reality-java-kathleenkohler/README.md

 A class was created for each type of weapon, and the existing "Weapon" class was transformed into an abstract class.
 Within each weapon class, the equals, hashCode, and toString functions were overwritten.

-Implemented an abstract class for mages, called "AbstractMage", since those characters have "mana" and added "getCurrentMp", "setCurrentMp" and "getMaxMp" functions.
+An interface and an abstract class for wizards have been implemented, called "MageCharacter" and "AbstractMage" respectively, since those characters have "mana" and added "getCurrentMp", "setCurrentMp" and "getMaxMp" functions.

 In addition, the "waitTurn" function, which was implemented in the abstract class "AbstractCharacter", was separated.
 Dividing a part in the "AbstractPlayerCharacter" class and another in the "Enemy" class, in order to avoid the use of